How to get into the London Marathon

 Most people apply to get in through the ballot.
 Every year a new record number apply, with over 500,000 entering the ballot for the 2024 London Marathon.
 The ballot is completely random, and around 17,000 people get in, so give it a go and don’t just assume you won’t be chosen.

-New for 2024 Ballot entry: TCS have announced you can double your chances in the draw if you opt to donate the cost of your entry fee to the London Marathon Foundation.
+New for 2024 Ballot entry: TCS announced you could double your chances in the draw if you opted to donate the cost of your entry fee to the London Marathon Foundation.

 If you’re not selected in the ballot, there is no waiting list, so you will need to go for another option, with number 2 Charity, being the most popular.